calimarkus/JDPluginManager/README.md

 ## Overview

 Are you using a lot of XCode Plugins?

-This plugin will give you an overview of all installed Plugins.
-With it you can easily open their directories, uninstall plugins or even install new ones from a github repository - everything happens directly out of Xcode.
+This plugin makes it easy to install, update and remove them.

+**Key Features:**

+- Install plugins easily by just entering a git repository url
+- One-click updates (for plugins installed with JDPluginManager)
+- Uninstall plugins

 *This is tested only on OS X 10.8 with Xcode 4.6.*

 It adds a new MenuItem "Plugins" in the Menu Bar of Xcode: